 ERM teams have developed strategic plans to mitigate the risks identified.
 While many of the risks involve proprietary information, we can share information on those that have been reported in our Annual Report, along with certain steps we have taken in response.

 As disclosed in our Annual Report, we are aware of the following risks to our business:

-Activities to mitigate against risks:
+Some activities to mitigate against risks include:

 Risks Due to Climate Change

 Hormel Foods owns a number of live production facilities, which support our manufacturing operations.
 The output of these operations is affected by the cost and supply of feed grains, which ﬂuctuate due to climate conditions, production forecasts and supply and demand conditions at local, regional, national and worldwide levels.

 We attempt to manage some of our short-term exposure to ﬂuctuations in feed prices by forward buying, using futures contracts and pursuing pricing advances.
 However, we also recognize that these strategies may not be adequate to overcome sustained increases in market prices due to alternate uses for feed grains or other changes in these market conditions.

 At Hormel Foods, we appreciate the impact our supply chain can have on our company’s overall sustainability performance, and we have developed guidelines to help our suppliers align with our principles.
 While it is a complex undertaking to understand and measure the impacts of the supply chain, we took a first step by developing Supplier Responsibility Principles in 2010.
 We introduced them to our key suppliers in fiscal year 2011.
 Since then, we continue to review and update these principles to ensure that sustainability transcends through all levels of our business.